 The Bone Health Program has been actively involved in exploring the causes and symptoms of pediatric low bone density and researching new and improved treatments.
-Recent research interests have included:
+Researchers at Boston Children's Hospital are currently investigating:

 - Effect of Biomechanical Stimulation on Skeletal Health in Adolescent and Young Women with Anorexia Nervosa:

-A randomized, double-blind placebo-controlled trial to measure the healthy adolescents with anorexia nervosa.
+A randomized, double-blind placebo-controlled trial to measure bone loss in the healthy adolescents with anorexia nervosa.

 - Sugar Sweetened Beverages and Cardiovascular Disease Risk: